OpenTofu is now part of the Linux Foundation 🎉

 We will use the same provider details to perform various GitHub management activities with Terraform.

-Check out also how to implement GitLab CI/CD pipeline with Terraform.
+You can also check out how to implement GitLab CI/CD pipeline with Terraform.

 To manage GitHub repositories with Terraform, we can use the github_repository resource.
 This resource allows us to create, modify, or delete GitHub repositories programmatically.